-Greetings from the team at Anecdote and welcome to the October edition of Anecdotally.
-This month, we’d like to tell you about the important role storytelling can play in the legal profession, how stories can help you inspire decision-makers with data, the evolution of storytelling, and why our Storytelling for Sales program will make your sales force much more influential.
-We’d also like to tell you about the events and presentations we’ll be involved in over the next few months.
-Finally, another reminder to those of you who don’t yet have a copy of Shawn’s new book Putting Stories to Work that you can buy one (paperback or e-book) on Amazon, or you can order the special hardcover edition from our website — Shawn will happily sign your hardcover on request.
+Greetings from the team at Anecdote and welcome to the September edition of Anecdotally.
+This month, we have a special offer for our newsletter readers: free weekly story triggers.
+We’d also like to tell you about the events and presentations we’ll be involved in over the next few months, the importance of keeping oral stories oral, a simple technique for remembering stories, and some breaking news about a new translation of one of our storytelling programs.
+We’d also like to remind those of you who don’t yet have a copy of Shawn’s new book Putting Stories to Work that you can buy one (paperback or e-book) on Amazon, or you can order the special hardcover edition from our website — Shawn is happy to sign your hardcover on request.

 Breaking News - Storytelling programs now available in six languages